The Frenemy of My Enemy: Writing

 Executive producer Jeffrey Bell explained "The Frenemy of My Enemy"'s place in the overarching story of the season, saying that it "really sets up nicely the final four, which I think kind of move like a train.
 If you had gone to see a 22 hour movie, this sort of launches us into act three, where everything starts coming together.
-So we’ve got S.H.I.E.L.D.
-2.0, and we’ve got Hydra, and we’ve got Inhumans, and we’ve got Ward, and we’ve got all those different threads.
-And we’re starting to put those together in new combinations in new ways, and that will propel us into the last four episodes."
+So we've got S.H.I.E.L.D.
+2.0, and we've got Hydra, and we've got Inhumans, and we've got Ward, and we've got all those different threads.
+And we're starting to put those together in new combinations in new ways, and that will propel us into the last four episodes."

 Casting

 In March 2015, Marvel revealed that main cast members Clark Gregg, Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, Nick Blood, and Adrianne Palicki would star as Phil Coulson, Melinda May, Grant Ward, Skye, Leo Fitz, Jemma Simmons, Lance Hunter, and Bobbi Morse, respectively.
-It was also revealed that the guest cast for the episode would include Henry Simmons as Alphonso "Mack" Mackenzie, Henry Goodman as Dr. List, Kyle MacLachlan as Cal, Jamie Harris as Gordon, Maya Stojan as Kara, Dichen Lachman as Jiaying, Luke Mitchell as Lincoln Campbell, Kris Lemche as Ethan, Staci Roberts as Paula, and Trenton Rostedt as Hoodie Guy.
+It was also revealed that the guest cast for the episode would include Henry Simmons as Alphonso "Mack" Mackenzie, Henry Goodman as Dr. List, Kyle MacLachlan as Cal, Jamie Harris as Gordon, Maya Stojan as Kara Palamas, Dichen Lachman as Jiaying, Luke Mitchell as Lincoln Campbell, Kris Lemche as Ethan, Staci Roberts as Paula, and Trenton Rostedt as Hoodie Guy.
 Roberts and Rostedt did not receive guest star credit in the episode.
 Simon Kassianides and J. August Richards also guest star as Sunil Bakshi and Deathlok, respectively.
 Simmons, Goodman, MacLachlan, Harris, Stojan, Lachman, Mitchell, Lemche, Kassianides, and Richards reprise their roles from earlier in the series.